 What's the difference between a credit counselor and a debt settlement company?

-This is a key difference between debt settlement and credit counseling: Credit counselors reach up-front agreements with your creditors to ensure that the creditors will not pursue collection efforts or charge late fees||Often have no up-front agreements with creditors|
+|Reach up-front agreements with your creditors to ensure that the creditors will not pursue collection efforts or charge late fees||Often have no up-front agreements with creditors|

 Under debt management plans credit counselors usually do not negotiate any reduction in the amounts you owe - instead, they can lower your overall monthly payment.
 They may do so by getting the creditor to increase the time period over which you can repay a loan (for example, five years).
 They may also get creditors to lower the interest rates.
 Although most credit counselors are non-profits, they may charge fees for their services that they take out of the payments you make to them.

 Tip: Beware of debt settlement companies that charge up-front fees in return for promising to settle your debts.

 If you stop paying your debts, your creditors will likely begin collection efforts and will start charging you penalty fees and interest.
 Debt settlement companies say that law suits and debt collection efforts are key factors preventing clients from successfully completing a debt settelment program.